 This strategy of preparing speech samples has an evident defect in that HMMs built only based on a single speaker will surely have large speaker-dependency.
 This problem can be solved by collecting speech samples spoken by others, which is often done in the speech recognition community.
 The main research focus in this paper is whether HMMs built only with her speech samples can automatically identify stressed syllables in her sentence speech as correctly as she can identify them by listening.
 In other words, the performance of the proposed method has to be comparable at least with her own ability of identification by listening.
-Otherwise, the proposed method comes to have clear drawbacks.
+Otherwise, the proposed modeling technique has some clear drawbacks for sentence stress detection.